sithusan/httpfromtcp/readme.md

-# Please no issues or PRs, please leave me alone.
+- No issues or PRs, please leave me alone.